 - You can gather letters from your parole or probation officer, teacher, employer, treatment program, social worker, community organizations, neighbor, religious leader, or current/prior landlords.
-The letters should explain that you are respectful and responsible. - PHA is unlikely to give much weight to letters from friends or family members. - Other helpful documents include certificates of program completion or enrollment (ex. education, job training, treatment, rehabilitation or any other supportive services), a statement about your future goals and positive life changes, and any other relevant documents.
+The letters should explain that you are respectful and responsible. - PHA may not give much weight to letters from a friend or family member. - Other helpful documents include certificates of program completion or enrollment (eg. education, job training, treatment, rehabilitation or any other supportive services), a statement about your future goals and positive changes, and any other relevant documents.

-Along with letters of support, you may bring witnesses to speak on the positive changes you've made in your life since conviction.
+Along with letters of support, you may bring witnesses to speak on the positive changes you've made.
 Witnesses may include supervisors, ministers, teachers, and other community members.